Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: Introduction

-($F_{\mu\nu}\equiv \partial_\mu A_\nu - \partial_\nu A_\mu$ and $D_\mu \equiv \partial_\mu + i A_\mu$), which corresponds to the formal continuum limit of the LAH model (\ref{AHH}), relaxing the unit-length constraint for the scalar field.
-Continuous charged CH transitions in the 3D LAH model occur for $N>N^\star$ with $N^\star=7(2)$~\cite{BPV-21-ncAH,BPV-22}.
-Their universal properties---for instance, the critical exponents--- depend on $N$ and are consistent with the large-$N$ field-theory predictions~\cite{HLM-74,IKK-96,MZ-03,KS-08,BPV-21-ncAH,BPV-23b}.
+In this paper we show that multicomponent LAH models can undergo different types of {\em charged} deconfinement transitions, the CH transition line between the C and H phases and the MH transition line between the M and H phases.
+They are controlled by different {\em charged} fixed points of the renormalization-group (RG) flow with nonzero gauge coupling.
+Gauge correlations play an active, but different, role at these deconfinement transitions and, therefore, they cannot be described by effective LGW theories.

-MH transitions have not been thoroughly analyzed yet.
-While transitions along the CM and CH lines are related to the spontaneous breaking of the global SU($N$) symmetry, the MH line separates two ordered phases, both characterized by the condensation of the bilinear $Q_{\bm x}^{ab}$.
-Therefore, the MH transitions must be related to the qualitative change of the gauge correlations, without a local gauge-invariant order parameter, as it also occurs for the CH transitions in the one-component LAH model.
-In the following we show that these topological transitions are continuous, at least for sufficiently large (but finite) values of $J$, and controlled by another charged fixed point, different from the AHFT fixed point that controls the CH transitions.
-As we shall see, the MH fixed point turns out to be the same as that controlling the continuous CH transitions in the $N=1$ LAH model, see the upper panel of Fig.~\ref{phdiasketchncLAH}.
+We focus on the MH transitions of multicomponent LAH models, which have not been thoroughly analyzed yet.
+While transitions along the CM and CH lines are related to the spontaneous breaking of the global $SU(N)$ symmetry, the MH line separates two ordered phases, both characterized by the condensation of a gauge-invariant scalar-field bilinear operator.
+Therefore, the MH transitions must be driven by the qualitative change of the gauge correlations, without a local gauge-invariant order parameter, as it also occurs for the CH transitions in the one-component LAH model, see Fig.~\ref{phdiasketchncLAH}.